dreadatour/Flake8Lint/README.md

 		"highlight": true,

 		// show a mark in the gutter on all highlighted lines:
-		// - 'dot', 'circle' or 'bookmark' to show marks
+		// - "dot", "circle" or "bookmark" to show marks
-		// - '' (empty string) to do not show marks "gutter_marks": "",
+		// - "" (empty string) to do not show marks "gutter_marks": "",

 		// report successfull (passed) lint